 According to the ODS, an estimated 7.8 percent of adults and 1.1 percent of children in the United States take omega-3 fatty acid supplements in the forms of fish oil, krill oil, or animal-free alternatives, such as algal oil or flaxseed oil.

 The evidence is still inconclusive about whether krill oil works as well as or better than fish oil.
 So far, most of the research on the benefits of omega-3 fatty acids has been carried out using fish oil.
-There is not a lot of research on krill oil.
+Not a lot of research is currently available on krill oil.

 Taking omega-3 supplements can offer benefits in terms of lowering triglyceride levels and reducing rheumatoid arthritis symptoms.
 However, the evidence is inconclusive regarding whether they can reduce heart disease or improve overall cardiovascular health to the same extent as eating whole fish.

-According to the NIH, eating oily fish, including tuna and salmon, can offer a greater variety of nutrients than supplements, and has been shown to improve heart health.
+According to the NIH, eating oily fish, including tuna and salmon, can offer a greater variety of nutrients than supplements and has demonstrated improvements in heart health.

-On balance, taking either krill oil or fish oil supplements can help to boost a person's overall levels of omega-3 fatty acids, though it is unclear whether one is better than the other.
+On balance, taking either krill oil or fish oil supplements can help boost a person's overall levels of omega-3 fatty acids, though whether one is better than the other is currently unclear.